starkandwayne-attic/postgres-test-app/README.md

 VCAP\_SERVICES environment variable does not exist in the application's environment.

+###GET '/uri'
+Displays the connection uri for the Postgres database bound to the app.

 ###POST '/exec'
 Takes, as the body, an parameter named "sql" which is equal to the SQL query to be executed on the app's database.
 An example format from `curl` is as follows: